shuribox/shuribox/README.md

 • sorry if it seems like i dislike you or uncomfy around you i promise thats not th case!! im just awkward and nervous

 ° i also wont talk very much..again, just nervous

+Pretty much always by my fp 24/7, if i move away from you im sorry..
 <!--
 **shuribox/shuribox** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.